Our Services

 A thorough evaluation could include a referral for a sleep study (polysomnography) or consultation with a sleep specialist.
 Early intervention helps prevent complications and improves both ADHD management and overall well-being.

 Remember, while vivid daydreams and dreams are common in people with ADHD, persistent or disruptive sleep phenomena may signal REM intrusion or other sleep disorders.
-You are not alone—and taking a free AI-powered Rapid Eye Movement (REM) Sleep Behavior Disorder symptom checker can help you understand your symptoms and prepare for a more productive conversation with your healthcare provider.
+You are not alone—and checking your symptoms with Ubie's AI symptom checker can help you gain clarity on what you're experiencing and prepare for a more informed conversation with your healthcare provider.

 If you ever experience anything that feels life threatening—such as severe breathing problems in sleep, dangerous behaviors during dreams, or overwhelming daytime drowsiness—speak to a doctor right away.
 Early evaluation and treatment ensure safer, more restful sleep and better management of ADHD and vivid daydreams.